agcomphr25/EPOCH-v83/replit.md

 Tikka compatibility guardrails: On the Order Entry page, Tikka stock models ONLY show Tikka options for action inlet, barrel inlet, and bottom metal (with a green "Tikka only" badge).
 Non-Tikka stock models hide all Tikka options from these dropdowns.
 When switching between Tikka and non-Tikka models, incompatible selections are automatically cleared with a toast notification.
 Navbar-permissions alignment: The userPermissions.ts file is the source of truth for user route access.
 Navigation.tsx filters navbar items based on these permissions.
 Users not in the permissions list default to only seeing the Employee Portal.
 Each user sees only their own dashboard in the User Dashboards dropdown (admins see all).
 Any new navbar items must be added to both Navigation.tsx AND the appropriate user permission lists in userPermissions.ts to stay in sync.

+## User Dashboard vs Navbar Configuration (Two Separate Systems)

+**IMPORTANT**: Dashboard cards and navbar items are configured separately.
+Changing one does NOT automatically change the other.

+### Dashboard Cards (what shows on a user's personal dashboard page)
+- **Location**: Individual dashboard page components (e.g., `/client/src/pages/DarlenebDashboard.tsx`)
+- **Purpose**: Controls which quick-access cards/widgets appear on the user's personalized dashboard
+- **How to modify**: Edit the specific dashboard component to add/remove cards
+- **Example**: Adding a "Shipping Tracker" card to darleneb's dashboard

+### Navbar Items (what appears in the navigation menu)
+- **Location**: `client/src/config/userPermissions.ts` (routes array) AND `client/src/components/Navigation.tsx` (menu structure)
+- **Purpose**: Controls which menu items the user can see and access in the navigation bar
+- **How to modify**:
+  1. Add the route to the user's `routes` array in `userPermissions.ts`
+  2. Ensure the item exists in `Navigation.tsx` menu structure
+- **Example**: Adding `/shipping-tracker` to darleneb's permissions

+### When Adding a New Feature for a User:
+1. **Dashboard access**: Add a card to their dashboard page component
+2. **Navbar access**: Add the route to their permissions in `userPermissions.ts`
+3. **Route protection**: RouteGuard.tsx automatically blocks unauthorized route access

+### Key Files:
+- `client/src/config/userPermissions.ts` - Source of truth for route permissions
+- `client/src/config/dashboardMapping.ts` - Maps usernames to dashboard routes
+- `client/src/components/Navigation.tsx` - Navbar menu structure and filtering
+- `client/src/components/auth/RouteGuard.tsx` - Blocks unauthorized route access

 ## System Architecture
 The application is built as a monorepo using a full-stack TypeScript approach, emphasizing type safety and cross-platform compatibility.